Crossing Bridges

 October 6, 2016

-This recent Labor Day, our end of summer holiday, I was back in my home state, vacationing in Michigan's Upper Peninsula.
-As a proud Michigander, my feet were happy to be on the Lake Michigan shore and in view of the great Mackinac bridge.
-This amazing work of engineering unites our state, spanning the five-mile distance between the upper and lower peninsulas and is affectionately referred to as the Mighty Mac.
-It's the fifth longest suspension bridge in the world.
+One Labor Day, our end-of-summer holiday, I was back in my home state, vacationing in Michigan's Upper Peninsula.
+As a proud Michigander, my feet were happy to be on the Lake Michigan shore and in view of the great Mackinac Bridge.
+This amazing work of engineering unites our state, spanning the five-mile distance between the upper and lower peninsulas, and is affectionately referred to as the Mighty Mac.
+It's the fifth-longest suspension bridge in the world.

 There are a number of lessons that we can learn from the exertion of a bridge walk.